KangYan23/somnia/README.md

 ## ✨ The Solution

-Somnia solves all three core problems:
+IntelliBot solves all three core problems:

 ### 🔐 Simplified Onboarding
 - **Phone Number Registration**: Link your phone number to your wallet address once